LEFT HANDED PITCHER

 Baker returned to Altoona and opened the season in the bullpen.
 He took another step backward, getting off to a horrific start that included an ERA of 12.23 in April and May.
 By contrast, his post-All-Star ERA of 4.28, which included seven starts, was outstanding.
 Control problems again were the issue in the first half, as he walked 30 in 32 innings before the All Star Game.
 Afterward, he walked only 15 in 48.1 IP, but he still got hit hard, allowing a .304 opponents’ average.
 On the year, he was roughly as ineffective against LH batters as RH batters.
 The one positive out of his season was that his K rate improved significantly.

-Baker hasn’t made nearly the progress shown by Mississippi teammate Phil Irwin.
+Baker hasn’t come close to matching the progress made by Mississippi teammate Phil Irwin.
 Even when he was getting good results in class A, his K rate wasn’t good.
-He’ll be eligible for the Rule 5 draft again but won’t be added to the 40-man roster or selected.
-The Pirates will probably try him again at Altoona in 2014.
+He was eligible for the Rule 5 draft again but wasn’t added to the 40-man roster or selected.
+The Pirates may try him again at Altoona in 2014, but he wasn’t on any roster at the start of the season.

 |2014: Minor League Contract|